 We needed finger paint for our toddler.
-After all the play dough recipes we had been trying, I had to venture into paint zone too!
-Making paint is a lot like making playdough but, so much more fun because you get to mix and match colors.
+After all the play dough recipes my kids love, it was just natural that they’d want paints too.
+Making paint is a lot like making play dough but, so much more fun because you get to mix and match colors more easily.
 Here is a fun but very easy edible finger paint recipe.

 Last week, while hubby and son went out and the baby slept, I rescued myself from Lil’One’s wailing by promising her paint! *(She wanted to go out too!)
 She quickly went and retrieved a piece of paper (that she had minutes before thrown away!), all set and ready to paint!
 Her mommy pulled her high chair closer to the kitchen door and set herself to entertain.
 Here is what we made: